The Steps Behind Product Releases Non-Stick Coatings

 The third step is when you begin to coat.
 But you shouldn’t apply the entire heavy coating all in one go.

-And much like a painting job, the primer applied here makes sure that a solid base is created on which all the future coatings can firmly stick.
+First, you apply a primer.
+The primer applied here makes sure that a solid base is created on which all the future coatings can firmly stick.

 If you skip the primer the cured topcoat film would simply peel off like a piece of plastic in 1 piece.